Get insider access

 Apple's headphones lineup is relatively small.
 They offer one pair of over-ear headphones and one pair of wired buds.
 The rest of their limited selection are premium wireless in-ears sold under the AirPods name, which have a few notable subcategories:

-• AirPods: Apple's lowest-cost earbuds.
+• AirPods: Apple's lowest-cost true wireless earbuds.
 Open-back, rigid plastic build that fits in your inner ear.
 No extra features.

-• AirPods Pro: Closed-back premium in-ear lineup.
-Plastic frame with a silicone tip that fits in your ear canal.
-They feature ANC, Adaptive EQ, and support Spatial Audio via Apple Music.
+• AirPods Pro: Their closed-back premium in-ear lineup.
+Earbuds with a plastic frame with a silicone tip that fits in your ear canal.
+They feature ANC and Adaptive EQ and support Spatial Audio via Apple Music.

 • AirPods Max: Premium over-ear headphones.
 Minimalist plastic and metal build with customizable ear cup shells.
-They feature ANC, Adaptive EQ, and support Spatial Audio via Apple Music.
+They feature ANC and Adaptive EQ and support Spatial Audio via Apple Music.

 Recent Updates